nitad54448/yappari-5-1/README.md

 ## Method ##
 This command allows the user to select the method used for nonlinear fitting.
 There are three methods available: Trusted Region Dog Led algorithm (TRDL), Constrained Levenberg Marquardt, and Levenberg Marquardt.
 The user can choose any of these methods, and if the model is robust, they should obtain the same results.

 For TRDL and Constrained LM, the fit is constrained to certain intervals that are listed on the Parameters page.
 Initial limits are rather large, for example, resistors are limited to the range of 1 mOhm to 1 GOhm, capacitors are between 10^-4 and 10^-14, and so on.
-You may need to adjust the parameters limits.
+You may need to adjust the parameters limits, see the _Parameters_ page.
 I recommend to manually adjust the initial parameters to some values that describe correctly the spectra, start with TRDL and then make a final fit with the standard (unconstrained) LM method.
 The fitting results may depend on the starting parameters.

 ## Fit selected ##
 This command is used to fit the set of parameters that describes the circuit, if the circuit is valid (i.e., there are parameters to fit on the right side of the window).
 The user can select which parameters to fit and it is recommended to start with a few parameters first, ensuring that the initial values are close to the expected values.
 The simulated spectrum will be updated with every change in the parameters, and the user can perform manual adjustments as necessary.
 The data can be selected by standard Ctrl+Click, or if you want you can select all by using Ctrl+A.
 For many datasets, the data are described by the same model circuit, I suggest to select one measurement, adjust the parameters manually to be close to solution, then fit.
 After fit you can “Clone” these parameters to all other datasets and select all datasets, then Fit all selected in a go.

 The fitting can be performed using different methods, which are discussed before, although there is not much difference in the output of these methods (except for the esd, see below).
-The fitting process involves up to 20000 cycles for a dataset, and multiple iterations -up to 6- may be necessary, particularly if the initial values are far from the actual values.
+The fitting process involves a number of cycles, by default 10000 for a dataset, and it will stop a limit is reached.
+These termination parameters can be adjusted on the _Parameters_ page.
+Multiple iterations may be necessary, particularly if the initial values are far from the actual values.

 The quality of the fit is evaluated using the R<sup>2</sup> statistical parameter and the chi<sup>2</sup> value.
 However, the use of the chi<sup>2</sup> value as a statistical parameter is debatable, as discussed in the paper "Dos and don'ts of reduced chi-squared" by Andrae et al. (https://arxiv.org/abs/1012.3754).
 The chi<sup>2</sup> value reported here is calculated as (Sum ((Z<sub>obs</sub>-Z<sub>calc</sub>)<sup>2</sup>/Z<sub>calc</sub>))/DOF.
 The degree of freedom (DOF) is considered as Nr_of_points - nr_of_fitted_params.
 The standard deviation is properly estimated (assumming independent errors) only for unconstrained Levenberg-Marquardt fit.